marcosalvi-01/KtLogger/README.md

 You are free to use it, but it is not intended to be a finished product.
 You are welcome to make any changes you want or to contribute to the project.

+**Note: The application to run correctly needs to be run as an administrator.**

+PS: After installing if you don't see the application in the start menu, you can find it in the installation directory (`C:\Program Files\KtLogger`).

 <img src="./images/img.png" alt="Screenshot" width="500"/>
 <img src="./images/img_1.png" alt="Screenshot" width="500"/>
 <img src="./images/img_2.png" alt="Screenshot" width="500"/>